 Serving the First Families

 In January 1998 the first 18 families moved into residence, and the following year the Child Development Center (CDC) opened in a temporary on-site space.
 In 2001, the Board of Trustees authorized 21 additional residential units and a full service Child Development Center.
-In 2002 more than $6 million was raised for capital and program expenditures and the expanded Minneapolis campus opened with 39 affordable units and space for 66 children in the CDC.
+In 2002 more than $6 million was raised for capital and program expenditures and the Minneapolis campus expanded to 39 affordable units and space for 66 children in the CDC.

 In 2004, Mathile Family Foundation provided major funding for Jeremiah Program to guide creation of a similar program in Ohio (The Glen of St. Joseph).
-In 2009, the Board of Trustees established a National Board of Directors to drive and guide expansion and replication of Jeremiah’s unique approach to breaking the multi-generational cycle of poverty.
-Two other communities—Austin, TX, and Fargo, ND-Moorhead, MN—currently are in the start-up and capital campaign phases.
+In 2009, the Board of Trustees established a National Board of Directors to drive and guide expansion and replication of Jeremiah’s unique approach.
+A campus will open in two phases in Austin, TX, beginning in fall 2013, and leaders in Fargo-Moorhead and at Endicott College in Boston are also actively exploring the possibility of establishing a program in their communities.